roncy03/discord-job-watcher/README.md

 ## Features
 - Config-driven list of Greenhouse and Lever handles (`config/sources.yaml`).
+- Workday support (`workday` block in `config/sources.yaml`) so you can track tenants like Walmart that expose a Workday JSON API.
 - Vendor map (`docs/vendor_map.md`) outlining which large companies use Greenhouse, Lever, Workday, Amazon Jobs, or Ashby along with public endpoints.
 - Persistent dedupe store (`data/sent_jobs.json`) committed back to the repo so posted jobs aren’t repeated.
 - Discord notifier with embeds showing title, company, location, source, and timestamp.